safarpour-mh/safarpour-mh.github.io/aboutme.md

----
-layout: page
-title: About me
-# subtitle: Why you'd want to go on a date with me
----

-👋 **Hi, I'm Mo Safarpour**
+👋 Hi, I'm Mo Safarpour
-PhD Candidate in AI | Data Scientist | Open Science Advocate
+PhD Candidate in Computer Science | AI Researcher | Open Science Advocate 🔍 Professional Journey

-🔍 **Professional Journey**
-I work at the intersection of data mining, statistical learning, and interpretable AI.
-With over **20 years of professional experience** in large-scale infrastructure organizations (including Tehran Province Water and Wastewater Company), I bridge the gap between theoretical AI research and practical industrial applications.
-My background spans from Applied Mathematics and Astrophysics to advanced Computer Science.
+I work at the intersection of soft computing, statistical learning, and interpretable artificial intelligence.
+With over two decades of experience in data science and computational intelligence across large-scale infrastructure projects, I specialize in translating complex analytical challenges into robust, theory-grounded solutions.
+My academic path—from Applied Mathematics and Astrophysics to advanced Computer Science—reflects a lifelong commitment to interdisciplinary problem-solving and scientific rigor.

-🧠 **Research Focus**
+🧠 Research Focus
-I develop label-agnostic feature selection methods grounded in fuzzy equivalence and sigmoid similarity for transparent, data-driven discovery.
-My current research explores hybrid intelligence systems and explainable machine learning models that are both accurate and interpretable.
+My research develops label-agnostic, interpretable feature selection methods grounded in fuzzy equivalence relations and similarity-based modeling.
+I focus on hybrid intelligence systems that balance predictive accuracy with transparency—enabling trustworthy, data-driven discovery in high-dimensional engineering and biomedical domains.
+Core areas include:

-🛠 **Open-Source Contributions**
+• Fuzzy Rough Set Theory & Hybrid Information Systems
+• Multi-objective & Stability-Aware Feature Selection
+• Explainable AI (XAI) for Scientific & Industrial Applications 🛠 Open-Source Contributions
-I am a strong advocate for open science and reproducible research.
-All my code and datasets are archived with persistent DOIs.
+I believe reproducible research is the foundation of scientific progress.
+All my code, datasets, and preprints are publicly archived with persistent DOIs via Zenodo and GitHub.
 I am the creator and maintainer of:
-*   **fuzzyml:** A lightweight Python library for fuzzy logic modeling.
+• fuzzyml: A lightweight Python library for fuzzy logic modeling (membership functions, rule-based inference).
-*   **aicore:** A Python Core AI Library for ML primitives and distance metrics.
+• aicore: A backend-agnostic Python library for core AI primitives—distance metrics, entropy computations, statistical utilities, and normalization tools.

-💬 **Philosophy**
+💬 Personal Philosophy
-🐢 *"Move like the turtle: calm, steady, unstoppable."*
+🐢 "Move like the turtle: calm, steady, unstoppable."
+Progress is not about speed—it's about consistency, intention, and resilience.
+In research, as in life, I prioritize thoughtful iteration over haste, depth over distraction, and long-term impact over short-term gains.

-📧 **Contact**
+📧 Get in Touch
-*   safarpour.mh1@gmail.com
+✉️ safarpour.mh1@gmail.com
-*   m.safarpour@iau.ac.ir
+✉️ m.safarpour@iau.ac.ir